helpbuttons/hb-docs/docs/English/7pages.md

 ![Messages — button conversation](../images/screencaps/2_messages.jpg)

 Three-panel messaging view.
-The left column lists all conversations — private direct messages, system notices, the community forum, and the admin forum.
+The left column lists all conversations — private direct messages, system notices, the community forum, and the coordinator forum.
 The centre shows the active thread.
 The right panel displays the button card when the conversation is linked to one.
 Private conversations between users are fully separate from button feeds and visible only to the two participants.

 ![Messages — community forum](../images/screencaps/3_group_chat_comunidad.jpg)

 The **community forum** thread is a shared group chat open to all members of the network, independent of any specific button.
 Useful for general announcements, questions, and community conversation.
-The admin forum works the same way but is restricted to administrators.
+The coordinator forum works the same way but is restricted to coordinators.

 ![Messages — notifications and event feed](../images/screencaps/2b_messages.jpg)